 Yorgos Lanthimos

 Greek director at the forefront of the 'Greek Weird Wave' which was practically launched by his popular movie Dogtooth, who stands above the rest of his followers with a unique and surreal approach to movie-making.
-Recurrent themes are social behaviours or social aspects taken to extremes to the point of absurdity, or cultures and behaviours that reflect reality in terms of their goals, except for the fact that they have been altered into something alien, thus exploring society via absurdism.
-Examples include parents that teach their children the wrong words for things, or a society that hunts down single people and turns them into animals.
+Recurrent themes are social behaviours or social aspects taken to extremes to the point of absurdity, or cultures and behaviours that reflect reality in terms of their goals, except for the fact that their methods and behaviour have been altered into something alien, thus exploring society via absurdism.
+Examples include parents that teach their children the wrong words for things, a society that hunts down single people and turns them into animals, people and doctors that literally hold the power of life and death in their hands, extreme male toxicity, extreme power-hungry social games, and so on.
 His earlier movie Kinetta was a dull affair that explores women acting out violent or sexual fantasies of men in the form of a screenplay, thus acting our their 'roles', and getting hurt in the process.

 Of Some Interest